 Long Sleek Hairstyle for Thin Hair

-A long sleek hairstyle for thin hair doesn’t need to be flat.
+A long sleek hairstyle for thin, blonde hair doesn’t need to be flat.
 We don’t want to overly layer thin locks as it removes weight from the length.
 However, adding some long bangs and a loose wave creates width, bringing life back to your long thin hair.
 Try using a curling tong, which is 1.5 inches, for a loose “S” shape.

 Melted Long Layers